lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

     (3, 'Starlord', 'Peter Quill');
 ```

 Next, we need to specify some details to our application.
+Head on over to the `application.properties` file and add in the code below.

 ![Add data to application.properties](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/application-properties.png)

-We've got a few things here that allow us to connect to the database and allow us to populate the database.

-`spring.datasource.driver-class-name=org.h2.Driver` provides us with the driver to use our database of choice, here being H2.

-`spring.datasource.url=jdbc:h2:mem:superdb` provides us our database URL to connect to shortly. `superdb` can be changed to anything you like.

-`spring.h2.console.enabled=true` allows us to access the console at the URL we defined above.

-`spring.jpa.defer-datasource-initialization=true` initialises our database for us.

-`spring.jpa.properties.hibernate.format_sql=true` not required, but formats SQL in the terminal for a nicer viewing experience.

-`spring.sql.init.schema-locations=classpath:sql/data.sql` tells Spring where the location of our SQL script is.

-`spring.sql.init.mode=always` tells Spring to always initialise our database.

 ```
 spring.datasource.url=jdbc:h2:mem:superdb